hugke729/hugke729.github.io/data/index.md

 ## Data

 This page includes links to datasets associated with some papers I have published.
-For each paper, a secondary link may be provided for redundancy, but the dataset at the link is identical.
+For some papers, a secondary link may be provided for redundancy, but the dataset at the link is identical.
 Please let me know if any links appear broken.

+__Horizontal decorrelation scales of turbulent dissipation in the ocean thermocline (submitted)__
+[Data link][decorrelation_link]

 __Imaging thermocline microstructure in 2D with swaths traced by wave-pumped χpods (2025)__
 *J. Geophys.
 Res.
 Oceans.*, doi:10.1029/2024JC022134